Structure supports the user as they search for information. Use the type of structure that suits the content and how people will need to consume it.

 Structure also helps search engines.
 They use structure to find and rank content in a search results listing.

-Write clear page titles.
-The title is the first thing a screen reader user hears and is the first item to appear in search results.
+- Write clear page titles.
+The title is the first thing a screen reader user will hear and is the first item to appear in search results.

-Organise content in a clear order using section headings.
+- Organise content in a clear order using section headings.
+Describe the topics or the following section in the headings.

 Pick the type of structure that works for the user

-Use a structure that matches expectations for the type of content you are creating:
+Use a structure that matches expectations for the type of content you're creating:

 Avoid unconventional or inconsistent structures.
 They make people work harder to find and understand content.
 Do user research to understand who will be using the content and their level of literacy.